On average people pass wind about 15 to 25 times a day. But sometimes illness, what you eat, and stress can increase the amount of wind you pass.

 - activated charcoal tablets or powders - these can also absorb smell

 - eating ginger - this is said to help digestion

 - drinking peppermint tea

-You may also find it better to eat 6 small meals a day, rather than 3 large ones.
+You might also find it better to eat 6 small meals a day, rather than 3 large ones.
 Smaller meals are easier to digest and may produce less wind.

-There are some medicines that can help to reduce wind.
+Some medicines can help to reduce wind.
 Speak to your doctor, nurse or pharmacist about which one may be best for you.

-Some processed foods contain ingredients that can cause wind - for example sweeteners or preservatives.
-You can reduce wind by cutting out some foods.
-These include:
+Some processed foods contain ingredients that can cause wind: for example, sweeteners or preservatives.

 - any foods that contain artificial sweeteners